 Offer Semester and Day of Teaching

 |Activities||Number of hours|

 |Assessment: Group debate||17|

 |Assessment: In-class test (incl preparation)||12|

 Assessment: 100% coursework

 No required textbook.
-Students are expected to read widely and stay up to date on current events and major news developments in Hong Kong, China and globally.
+Students are expected to read widely and stay up to date on current events and major developments of media and technology in Hong Kong, China, and globally.
 Selections from newspapers, magazines, business school case studies, website references, and other teaching resources will be prepared using up-to-date sources for classes.

 - Altschull, J. H. (1995).
 Agents of power: The media and public policy (2nd ed.).
 White Plains, NY: Longman Pub.
 USA.